ergoplatform/ergodocs/docs/uses/flash-loans.md

 tags:
   - Flash Loans
 ---
-# Flash Loans in Ergo's eUTXO Model: A Comprehensive Exploration
+# Flash Loans in Ergo's eUTXO Model

 Flash loans have emerged as a disruptive yet controversial innovation in the decentralized finance (DeFi) landscape, particularly within Ethereum's account-based blockchain.
 These loans offer a range of financial utilities but also come with inherent risks.
 The question at hand is: How compatible are flash loans with Ergo's eUTXO (Extended Unspent Transaction Output) blockchain model?
 The answer is nuanced and warrants a deep dive into the complexities involved.